-Even if tax-loss harvesting isn’t the right strategy for your investments, many robo-advisors offer other tax minimization strategies, like tax-deferred accounts, to help you meet your financial goals.
+Even if tax-loss harvesting isn’t the right strategy for your investments, many robo-advisors offer other tax minimization strategies, like ading municipal bonds to your taxable accounts, to help you meet your financial goals.

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.
 That said, I never recommend anything I don’t believe is valuable

 Empower compensates Stocktrades Ltd (“Company”) for new leads.
 Stocktrades Ltd is not an investment client of Empower.